OpenNMT/opennmt.github.io/Guide.md

 OpenNMT only requires a vanilla <a href="http://torch.ch/docs/getting-started.html">Torch</a> install.
 It makes use of the libraries: nn, nngraph, and cunn.
 We highly recommend use of GPU-based training.

-Alternatively there is a Docker container available at <a href="https://hub.docker.com/r/harvardnlp/opennmt/">here</a>.
+Alternatively there is a <a href="https://hub.docker.com/r/harvardnlp/opennmt/">Docker image</a> available.

 ## Quickstart